GaryAustin1/RLS-Performance/README.md

 `team_id in (select team_id from team_user where user_id = auth.uid())`
 Also consider moving the join query to a security definer function to avoid RLS on join table:
 `team_id in (select user_teams())`
+Note that if the `in` list gets to be over 10K items, then extra analysis is likely needed.
+See this follow up testing: https://github.com/GaryAustin1/RLS-Performance/tree/main/tests/Supabase-Docs-Test .

 #### (6) Use role in TO option or roles dropdown in the dashboard.
 Never just use RLS involving auth.uid() or auth.jwt() as your way to rule out 'anon' role.